Sponsored by Visit Sweden

 I share his affection, and now I love Vollmers too.
 Although this review will always be my subjective opinion, I hope my honesty in some way will help guide the kitchen even closer towards getting the ultimate third star.
 I can sense that there is passion enough to make it all the way at some point.

-Check out the review of Vollmers by Lars Spiser (article in Norwegian).
+Wanna read more about Vollmers?
+Check out the review of Vollmers by my friend Lars from the same visit (article in Norwegian):

 What’s the best ice cream you ever had?
 Please share in a comment below.